Which city is cheaper, Marbella or Palma de Mallorca?

 Palma de Mallorca makes for a fun place to visit for a couple.
 With beautiful beaches and a fun Spanish flare, Mallorca makes for a memorable honeymoon.

-Plenty of backpackers visit Marbella.
+Marbella is a good island to visit for backpackers.
 There are a few good hostels in the area for backpackers who want to enjoy this part of Spain's cost.
 There's also a lively nightlife scene and plenty of opportunities to meet others.

 Palma de Mallorca has some public transit options.
 There is an efficient bus system that can get you around the island, but trips are less frequent on weekends.
 Pick up the Intermodal Card which can get you from town to town.

-Public transit is mostly limited in Marbella.
+Public transit is generally limited in Marbella.
 There is a bus system through the area, but most visitors prefer to get around by car.

-Palma de Mallorca is somewhat walkable.
+Palma de Mallorca is a somewhat walkable place.
 It is a larger island that is not walkable, but Palma is generally a walkable area.
 If you stay in the central area you should be fine to explore on foot but if you want to get out into more rural areas, you'll need access to some type of transportation.

 The beautiful island of Palma de Mallorca offers shopping and nightlife.
 Most people come for the beaches.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.